 As a general rule of thumb, all AFA-seeking music majors should enroll for and complete the entire four-semester sequence of Keyboard Theory.
-This is particularly essential for those who plan to transfer to a four-year institution.
+This training is essential for those planning to transfer to a four-year institution.
 More specific guidelines are as follows:

-- Music majors with no prior keyboard experience, or those who have not studied piano within the five years prior to enrollment as a music major should enroll for MUSC 1290 Keyboard Theory I and complete the four-semester sequence in order. - Music majors with keyboard experience (three or more years of recent study) may elect to "test out" of the first course of the four-semester sequence.
-Study materials for the test-out exam can be obtained from any of our piano faculty members.
+- Music majors with no prior keyboard experience, or those who have not studied piano within the five years before enrollment as a music major, should enroll for MUSC 1290 Keyboard Theory I and complete the four-semester sequence in order. - Music majors with keyboard experience (three or more years of recent study) may elect to "test out" of the first course of the four-semester sequence.
+Students can obtain study materials for the test-out exam from any of our piano faculty members.
 The exam will include a theory rudiments test.
-The test-out exam must be completed before the end of the first week of classes of the fall semester.
-The student should register for and remain enrolled in Keyboard Theory I until the exam is successfully passed.
-A grade of 75% or better on the exam is considered a passing grade..
+Students must complete the test-out exam before the end of the first week of classes of the fall semester.
+The student should register for and remain enrolled in Keyboard Theory I until the exam successfully concludes.
+A 75% or better grade on the exam is considered a passing grade.